spripa/DominionBoardGameShuffle/README.md

 ## Intro
 When Alexa appeared in our living room i started thinking what can i do augment some of our household activities.
 As a keen boardgamer we have a few mobile apps to help us while playing like a Dominion Shuffler, counting scores for 7 Wonders and others.
-The dominiond shuffler appeared an easy entry choice into _teaching_ alexa to shuffle the board for us.
+The Dominion shuffler appeared an easy entry choice into _teaching_ alexa to shuffle the board for us.
 And this is in short what led to this public git project.

 The boardgame dominion has a few versions and different cards to play, but this particular implementation covers 4 sets (Base, Base2, Seaside and Intrigue) with a fixed 10 cards shuffle (feature to be added i guess in a new version).
 The list of cards & descriptions where taken from [Dominion Cards Listing](http://dominion.diehrstraits.com/ "Dominion Cards List")